rocjs/roc/docs/RocObject.md

 _Note:_ `dependencies` are not present.
 This since it would be to late to change them at this time.

 ### `required`
 An object listing required extensions and what version that are considered valid.
-Uses the same [semver parser](https://www.npmjs.com/package/semver) as is used by npm.
+Uses the same [semver parser](https://www.npmjs.com/package/semver) that is used by npm.

 Also `roc` can be checked, this will be the instance that started the runtime and not the dependency that the extension itself might have.